This section sets out our policy for degree apprenticeships from September 2022.

 We are in the process of making revisions to the apprenticeship builder to reflect this.
 In the meantime, please liaise with your PM on the case for mandating a degree in advance of submitting an occupation proposal and submit any evidence you wish to support this case directly to them.

 For revisions to existing Level 6 and Level 7 apprenticeships, the submission of an occupation proposal is not generally required.
 This means that the formal decision on whether a new degree can be mandated will continue to be taken by the Institute following advice from the relevant route panel when the revised occupational standard (and EPA plan) is submitted.
-However, as above, we would normally expect to be able to provide a strong steer prior to submission.
+However, we would normally expect to be able to provide a strong steer prior to submission.

 There may be some scenarios relating to Level 6 or Level 7 apprenticeships in revision where the case to mandate a degree appears finely balanced.
 In any such case, we may recommend that we test it out with the relevant route panel and officials before you invest time in revising the occupational standard and integrated EPA plan.

 This is primarily a delivery stage issue and does not directly impact on your development of the apprenticeship.
 However, it is nonetheless helpful if both employers and Higher Education Providers (HEPs) involved in your trailblazer group have in mind the need for effective integration of on- and off-the-job training during this process.

 Effective integration of on- and off-the-job training already happens in many cases.
 To support its application, we are developing best practice case studies and will make these available when ready.